 Competency may be civil or criminal.
 Civil competency primarily assesses the individual’s capacity to handle finances and make medical decisions, whereas criminal competency requires an understanding of criminal charges (e.g., shoplifting, burglary, fraud).
 Evaluations for competency to stand trial assess a person’s ability to cooperate with and assist counsel, understand court proceedings, and understand the charges.
 The person should also have an appreciation of his or her situation as a defendant and the competency to waive constitutional rights, such as the right to a trial and to an attorney.
 Some things that interfere with competency to stand trial are chronic mental illness, dementia, and severe impairment in intellectual ability or cognition.
 Individuals who are determined to be incompetent by the court may sometimes become competent through psychiatric treatment or competency training.

-An evaluation for the determination of mental retardation (DMR) primarily assesses level of intellectual functioning and adaptive behavior.
+An evaluation for the determination of mental retardation (DMR) primarily assesses the level of intellectual functioning and adaptive behavior.
 Maladaptive behaviors associated with mental illness or mental retardation are also taken into consideration.
-Interview information is gathered from the parent or guardian about the person’s ability to function in such areas as communication and language, social skills and activities of daily living.
-The parent or guardian will also be asked to provide history and background information (i.e., medical, psychiatric, developmental, social, family and educational).
+Interview information is gathered from the parent or guardian about the person’s ability to function in such areas as communication and language, social skills, and activities of daily living.
+The parent or guardian will also be asked to provide history and background information (i.e., medical, psychiatric, developmental, social, family, and educational).
 The person thought to have mental retardation is assessed through behavioral observations and information gathered from testing of intellectual ability.
-Previous medical, school or psychiatric records may also be requested.
+Previous medical, school, or psychiatric records may also be requested.

 To schedule a psychological assessment or to find out more about the process, please call us at 972-820-6299 or contact us here.